The highly praised medicinal Aloe Vera plant is mainly propagated from cuttings, but did you know the seeds can also give you an exotic addition?

 How do you Extract Aloe Vera Seeds?

-Your Aloe Vera plant will begin producing seeds in the spring when it has attained maturity.
+Nevertheless, your Aloe Vera plant will begin producing seeds in the spring after giving its first flowers.

 Instruction to Extract Aloe Vera Seeds

-Here is the step-by-step instruction for harvesting Aloe flowers for seeds.
+After you have greenish-brown seed pods, follow the step-by-step instruction for harvesting Aloe seeds.

-- Place a tray or plate under the pod and slowly break the pod.
+- Place a tray, plate, or dish under the pod to collect the seeds, as they are tiny.

-- Store seeds in a tightly sealed glass container and keep them in a dry and cool place.
+For that, use a tightly sealed glass container and keep them cool.

 Note: Using a germination tray, you can germinate the seeds indoors, even in winter.
 Otherwise, wait until winter has passed.